 Benzo Withdrawal Symptoms

 Most people who are dependent or addicted to benzodiazepines will experience withdrawal symptoms when they stop taking them.
 These symptoms also occur when someone who still currently uses the drug goes for a period of time without taking them.
-Withdrawal symptoms can last from several days to two or more weeks and will vary depending on the length of the addiction and other underlying issues, like mental illness.
+Withdrawal symptoms can last from several days to two or more weeks and will vary depending on the length of the addiction and other underlying issues, like mental conditions.

 - Muscle pain

-- Nausea
+- Nausea and vomiting

 - Headache